harisaigithub/OCR-and-Keyword-Search-Application/README.md

 - **Keyword**: `Hello`
 - **Search Result**: `Hello` will be highlighted in the extracted text.

+## Current Status
+- Exploring and improving: The team is currently working on enhancing the OCR model's ability to handle noisy images.
+Efforts are focused on improving text extraction accuracy, particularly for Hindi text, and refining the model to better process images with various noise levels.

 ## Screenshots
 Here are some screenshots of the web application in action: